mitre-attack/attack-data-model/docs/SPEC.md

 ### Data Sources and Data Components

+> [!WARNING]
+> **Deprecation Notice**: Data Sources (`x-mitre-data-source`) are deprecated as of ATT&CK Specification 3.3.0 and superseded by the Detection Strategy framework.
+They remain supported for backward compatibility but will be removed in ATT&CK Specification 4.0.0.
+Data Components remain supported and are integrated into the new Detection Strategy framework through Log Sources.

 Data sources and data components define the telemetry and observational data that security teams can use to detect adversary techniques.
 This hierarchical model provides granular mapping between detection capabilities and techniques.

 **Structural relationships:**
 - Data components are nested within data sources but maintain separate STIX objects
 - Each data component has exactly one parent data source
 - Data sources can contain multiple data components
-- Data components can map to multiple techniques via `detects` relationships
+- Data components can map to multiple techniques via `detects` relationships (deprecated as of 3.3.0)
+- Data components can map to log sources via `found-in` relationships (new in 3.3.0)

 **Architecture overview:**

 ```
            "detects"       x_mitre_data_source_ref
           relationship      embedded relationship
+          (deprecated)            │
                │                  │
 ┌───────────┐  ▼  ┌────────────────┐  │  ┌───────────┐
 │Technique 1│◄────┤                │  │  │           │
 └───────────┘     │                │  ▼  │           │